Ayms/torrent-live/README.md

 Among these few hundreds some of the spies never rotate their IPs since probably this would become more complicate for them to do the job.

 The method is determinist and does allow to catch quasi all the spies, only a few could escape like newcomers or those that rotate their IPs faster than the crawlers' cycles, but that's just a matter of processing capabilities to get them all.

+##Deanonymizing the VPN peers

+We explain [here](http://torrent-live.org/) section "I don't care, I am using a VPN or an anonymizer network" why using a VPN or an anonymizer network with the bittorrent network does not make sense.

+A VPN peer has the same deviant behavior than a torrent-live's user with the freerider option activated, it cannot seed, neither discuss/share anything except with whom it has already talked to, which is quite limited.

+Different methods have been presented to deanonymize the VPN peers, none of them being really convincing, ie allowing to quietly deanonymize the VPN peers without using unlikely methods like attracting them somewhere or scanning the whole IP space, we found a new way to do this without these drawbacks.

+More to come...

 ## Transcoding and File conversion